 About DAVID SERERO - Napoleon and Adaptor/Director

-Actor and baritone, David Serero, has received international recognition and critical acclaim from all over the world.
-At 37 years old, he has already performed more than 1,500 concerts and performances throughout the world and played in over 100 films and recorded 20 albums.
+The actor and baritone, David Serero, has received international recognition and critical acclaim from all over the world.
+At 37 years old, he has already performed more than 1,500 concerts and performances throughout the world and played in over 100 films, and recorded 20 albums.
 He entered the prestigious WHO'S WHO AMERICA for demonstrating outstanding achievements in the entertainment world and for the betterment of contemporary society.
 David Serero is a member of the RECORDING ACADEMY - GRAMMYs.

 He has given concerts in Paris at the PARIS OPERA GARNIER, OLYMPIA, EIFFEL TOWER; in New York at the LINCOLN CENTER, CARNEGIE HALL, TIMES SQUARE; in London at the ROYAL COLLEGE OF MUSIC, WEMBLEY STADIUM; and in Moscow at the TCHAIKOVSKY HALL; in Amsterdam at the CONCERTGEBOUW, the BUDAPEST OPERA conducted by PLACIDO DOMINGO and more.
-He made his sold out WEST END debuts at the Dominion Theatre.
-He has sung more than 30 lead roles in Opera, Operetta and Musical Theater.
+He made his sold-out WEST END debuts at the Dominion Theatre.
+He has sung more than 30 lead roles in Opera, Operetta, and Musical Theater.
 In 2012, David Serero performed Don Quixote from MAN OF LA MANCHA in Paris and the title role from the revival of Duke Ellington's only musical: BEGGAR'S HOLIDAY and also starred in the cast album recording.
-In 2013, David performed with JERMAINE JACKSON in YOU ARE NOT ALONE, a musical written, directed and produced by David Serero.
+In 2013, David performed with JERMAINE JACKSON in YOU ARE NOT ALONE, a musical written, directed, and produced by David Serero.
 He has also produced and arranged I WISH YOU LOVE an album of Jazz standards for Jermaine Jackson.
-In December 2013, David shared the cover of Theatre & Performances with Barbra Streisand in London, and made his BROADWAY solo debut at the Snapple Theatre in New York and released his first studio album ALL I CARE ABOUT IS LOVE.
+In December 2013, David shared the cover of Theatre & Performances with Barbra Streisand in London, and made his BROADWAY solo debut at the Snapple Theatre in New York, and released his first studio album ALL I CARE ABOUT IS LOVE.
 In 2014, he released The Broadway Baritone featuring Broadway classics and toured in the UK with a performance on WEST END.
-During the summer 2014, he recorded the entire love letters's correspondence of NAPOLEON to Josephine and released his new studio album THE CROONER BARITONE, The FRANK SINATRA Classics for the 100th anniversary of Sinatra.
-In 2015 and 2016, he played Off Broadway the lead roles of SHYLOCK (MERCHANT OF VENICE) and OTHELLO's title role with both critical acclaim.
-In 2015, he performed two open air concerts on TIMES SQUARE (New York) for BEST OF FRANCE with the presence of the French President Mr Francois Hollande.
-He released SEPHARDI, an album of Sephardic music in Ladino language and records the title role of RICHARD III in French.
-In 2016, he releases ALL MY LOVE IS FOR YOU, a Pop Rock album, entirely composed, performed, arranged and produced by himself.
+During summer 2014, he recorded the entire love letters' correspondence of NAPOLEON to Josephine and released his new studio album THE CROONER BARITONE, The FRANK SINATRA Classics for the 100th anniversary of Sinatra.
+In 2015 and 2016, he played Off-Broadway the lead roles of SHYLOCK (MERCHANT OF VENICE) and OTHELLO's title role with both critical acclaims.
+In 2015, he performed two open-air concerts on TIMES SQUARE (New York) for BEST OF FRANCE with the presence of the French President Mr. Francois Hollande.
+He released SEPHARDI, an album of Sephardic music in the Ladino language, and records the title role of RICHARD III in French.
+In 2016, he releases ALL MY LOVE IS FOR YOU, a Pop Rock album, entirely composed, performed, arranged, and produced by himself.
 He also played NABUCCO (Nabucco) in New York; and the title roles of DON GIOVANNI and RIGOLETTO at the CARNEGIE HALL.
 In 2017, David entered the prestigious WHO'S WHO AMERICA for demonstrating outstanding achievements in the entertainment world and for the betterment of contemporary society.
-In the summer 2017, he releases BARITONE OPERA ARIAS, singing opera classics such as Toreador (Carmen) and from operas Tosca, Nozze di Figaro, Fanciulla del West and Barbiere di Siviglia.
+In summer 2017, he releases BARITONE OPERA ARIAS, singing opera classics such as Toreador (Carmen) and from operas Tosca, Nozze di Figaro, Fanciulla del West, and Barbiere di Siviglia.
 In 2018, David Serero becomes a member of the Recording Academy - GRAMMYs and a voting member for the Grammy's.

 For the 2018/19 season in New York, David will star as Napoleon's title role from Napoleon by Stanley Kubrick, Eugene Onegin's title role, Hermann (Queen of Spades, World Premiere adaptation), Nabucco's title role, Romeo (Romeo and Juliet, World Premiere adaptation), Figaro (Mozart's Marriage of Figaro) and Stanley (Streetcar Named Desire, World Premiere adaptation featuring Jazz standards).